crazyhottommy/single-cell-DNAseq-notes/README.md

 # single-cell-DNAseq-notes

-, it has its own challenges including elevated error rates, allelic drop-out, and uneven coverage Analysis of single cell DNA sequencing data remains challenging due to bias and artifacts that arise during DNA extraction and whole-genome amplification, including allelic imbalance and dropout
+Single-cell DNAseq has its own challenges including elevated error rates, allelic drop-out, and uneven coverage.
+Analysis of single cell DNA sequencing data remains challenging due to bias and artifacts that arise during DNA extraction and whole-genome amplification, including allelic imbalance and dropout.

+>in the human genome a genes copy number may fluctuate in **cancer cells** that have lost the ability to correct errors.
+In some instances all chromosomes are duplicated to produce tetraploids which may appear to be diploid unless you provide a read reference.

 Sequencing libraries suitable for genotyping require whole genome amplification, which introduces allelic bias and copy errors.